 The company experienced substantial expansion during the 1960s.
 It swiftly rose to the top of the American tobacco market.
 Around this time, the business started its global expansion, launching its products in European markets.

-The United States outlawed tobacco advertisements on television in 1971, which led tobacco companies to look for alternative forms of advertising.
+The United States outlawed tobacco advertising on television in 1971, prompting tobacco companies to seek alternative advertising channels.
 The firm’s main marketing initiatives included sponsorship of athletic events, print advertising, and other initiatives.

 In the 1970s and 1980s, the brand’s appeal continued to rise.
 The product was transferred worldwide and came to represent American culture.
-During this time, the company also started supporting auto racing, which resulted in forming a team in Formula 1.
+During this time, the company also began supporting auto racing, resulting in the formation of a Formula 1 team.

 The health risks linked to smoking increased pressure on the company in the 1990s.
 The chief executive officers of the seven biggest tobacco corporations in the United States, including Philip Morris, gave testimony to Congress in 1994 regarding the negative consequences of smoking.